Sales Training Dealing with Objections in Washington DC

-Can You Answer the Objection or is it a Lost Cause?
+Sales Training: Answering the Objection or is it a Lost Cause in Washington DC?

 In a broader sense, objections can be classified as hopeless objections and objections that can be responded to.
 Hopeless objections are those that cannot be answered as a matter of selling.
 For example, if a prospect explicitly tells you they aren’t interested and leaves the room or hangs up the phone, that is unanswerable.
 The objections that are answerable can be put into two categories: objections that are stated, and objections that are not stated.
 Stated objections are easier to manage since the prospect is at least acknowledging an issue – be cautious here.
 The stated objection is not always the real issue and you need to figure out what the “real issues are”.

 Objections that are not stated can be a hard situation.
 The prospect has in their mind a reason they don’t want to buy at the moment, but won’t express it to you for one reason or another.

 In order to find out what the objection is, you can either directly ask the prospect what their objection is, or you can ask questions tailored to bring the objection out of them.
 A more experienced salesperson may be able to tell what the objection is without the prospect stating it.
 Often times, though, even when you know the real issue, it can’t be fully overcome until the prospect opens up.
 So even it you know the real issue your prospects participation is VERY helpful.
 Sometimes pride, ego and fear are at the root of the objection.
 In cases like this you may need to address the subject in a general way in order for the prospect to ease into the conversation and confront the issue.